neo-project/docs/docs/en-us/node/cli/seedlist.md

 #### Editing the protocol
-To let NEO-CLI know the new SeedList, we will paste the addresses chosen before into `protocol.json`.
+To let Neo-CLI know the new SeedList, we will paste the addresses chosen before into `protocol.json`.

 ```json
 {